River Wear: Durham

 When it reaches the city of Durham the River Wear passes through a deep, wooded gorge, from which several springs emerge, historically used as sources of potable water.
 A few coal seams are visible in the banks.
 Twisting sinuously in an incised meander, the river has cut deeply into the "Cathedral Sandstone" bedrock.
 The high ground (bluffs) enclosed by this meander is known as the Peninsula, forming a defensive enclosure, at whose heart lies Durham Castle and Durham Cathedral and which developed around the Bailey into Durham city.
 That area is now a UN World Heritage Site.
 Beneath Elvet Bridge are Brown's Boats (rowing boats for hire) and the mooring for the Prince Bishop, a pleasure cruiser.

 The River Wear at Durham was featured on a television programme Seven Natural Wonders as one of the wonders of Northern England.

 In June each year, the Durham Regatta, which predates that at Henley, attracts rowing crews from around the region for races along the river's course through the city.
 Seven smaller regattas and head races are held throughout the rest of the year, which attract a lower number of competitors.
-There are 14 boathouses and 20 boat clubs based on the Wear in Durham.
+There are 14 boathouses and 20 boat clubs based on the Wear in Durham including University College Boat Club, the oldest Boat Club in the North of England.

 Two weirs impede the flow of the river at Durham, both originally created for industrial activities.
-The Old Fulling Mill is now an archaeological museum.
+The Old Fulling Mill was an archaeological museum.
+The museum moved to Palace Green in July 2014.
 The second weir, beneath Milburngate Bridge, now includes a salmon leap and fish counter, monitoring sea trout and salmon, and is on the site of a former ford.
 Considering that 138,000 fish have been counted migrating upriver since 1994, it may not be surprising that cormorants frequent the weir.

 The river's banks also lend their name to a hymn tune Elvet Banks in the 2006 hymnbook of the Lutheran Church–Missouri Synod, used (appropriately) for a hymn for baptism.